ucb-rit/savio-singularity-tensorflow/README.md

 ## Notes

-This should work for Tensorflow versions up through 1.11.0.
+This should work for Tensorflow versions up through 2.1.0 and may work for later versions, provided the CUDA version that a given Tensorflow version needs can use the current NVIDIA driver on Savio (440.44 as of January 2020).

-It won't work to build a container using Tensorflow version 1.13 or higher as they need later versions of the NVIDIA drivers than are available on Savio as of June 2019.
-And for some reason, using Tensorflow version 1.12.3 results in one not being able to access the GPU using Tensorflow.

 These instructions should work for both savio2_gpu and savio2_1080ti nodes.
 Note that building the container off of *nvcr.io/nvidia/tensorflow:18.02-py3* as done in [https://github.com/ucberkeley/brc-cyberinfrastructure] in the *deep-learning-singularity* directory will only work on savio2_1080ti.